gshreeram/python_api_projects/README-py_dj_recipe_api.md

 The goal of this project is to build a fully functioning REST API using Python, Django, and Django REST Framework.
 The API will provide a range of functionalities, including:

-- [ ] User authentication
+- [X] User authentication using Custom Model
 - [ ] Object creation
 - [ ] Filtering and sorting objects
 - [ ] Image uploading and viewing

 The project will also cover additional aspects such as:

-- [ ] Testing and linting with TDD and GitHub Actions
+- [X] Testing and linting with TDD and GitHub Actions
 - [ ] API documentation using Swagger
 - [ ] Deployment on AWS